israelalagbe/waves-assembly-language/README.md

 ## Acknowledgements

-Special thanks to my college professors, peers, and everyone who contributed directly or indirectly to this intellectually stimulating project.
+Special thanks to my college lecturers, peers, and everyone who contributed directly or indirectly to this project.